-Increase access and awareness of Southern Africa Trade and Investment Hub (SATIH) support mechanism for firms, especially in provinces outside Maputo and in the targeted sectors.
-Lack of awareness of AGOA, lack of awareness and knowledge of regulations and market norms and standards for goods in the U.S. market, weakness of GOM to advise on U.S. market Immediate SATIH Inform sugar and tobacco sectors of AGOA eligibility and ensure both public and private sector actors in those sectors understand AGOA and U.S. import regulations for those goods.
-Large volume exports of sugar and tobacco are not destined to U.S. relative to other markets despite AGOA eligibility Immediate MIC Action Area 2: Government Initia ltives Action Constraint Addressed Term Implementers Train Customs officials and private sector on proper HTS classification to ensure AGOA benefits are utilized Incorrect HTS code labelling or incorrect documentation for AGOA benefits Immediate AT, MIC Support regional AGOA value chains by promoting commercial partnerships with current trading partners such as South Africa, Tanzania and Zambia for goods such as Upland Cotton, pigeon peas, nuts and fruits.
+Action Constraint Addressed Term Implementers increase access and awareness of Southern Africa Trade and investment Hub (SATIH) support mechanism for firms, especially in provinces outside Maputo and in the targeted sectors.
+Lack of awareness of AGOA, lack of awareness and knowledge of regulations and market norms and standards for goods in the U.S. market, weakness of GOM to advise on U.S. market Immediate SATIH inform sugar and tobacco sectors of AGOA eligibility and ensure both public and private sector actors in those sectors understand AGOA and U.S. import regulations for those goods.
+Large volume exports of sugar and tobacco are not destined to U.S. relative to other markets despite AGOA eligibility Immediate MIC Frain Customs officials and orivate sector on proper HTS classification to ensure AGOA penefits are utilized Incorrect HTS code labelling or incorrect documentation for AGOA benefits Immediate AT, MIC Support regional AGOA value chains by promoting commercial partnerships with current trading partners such as South Africa, Tanzania and Zambia for goods such as Upland Cotton, pigeon peas, nuts and fruits.
 Lack of transformation capacity means Mozambique cannot capture best AGOA benefits.
-However raw materials like cotton and fruits are used as inputs in AGOA-eligible goods but Mozambique does not have direct market access for these goods in raw material form.
-Short MIC Hold public-private consultations on increasing efficiencies at the Nacala and Beira ports with exporters and other key logistics providers.
+However raw materials like cotton and fruits are used as inputs in AGOA -eligible goods but Mozambique does not have direct market access for these goods in raw material form.
+Short MIC Hold public-private consultations on increasing efficiencies at the Nacala and Seira ports with exporters and other key logistics providers.
 Exporters complain that costs or other delays such as scanning cause increased cost or duration of shipments.
-Short MIC, AT, CTA Work with SATIH to secure Mozambique's participation in ongoing U.Sbased and regional trade fair opportunities Firms not well informed of SATIH support and GOM has lack of resource to subsidize/support trade fair participation Short SATIH Integrate AGOA as a value proposition for foreign investment promotion efforts Absence of light manufacturing industry to take advantage of AGOA benefits, no evident investment promotion materials/website that promotes Mozambique as an "export platform" for the U.S. market Medium APIEX, MIC Undertake analysis to boost apparel sector in order to take advantage of AGOA and potentially attract foreign investment in the sector.
-Mozambique has exported apparel to the U.S. in the past however competitiveness factors, such as cos and delivery time were cited as problems by U.S. customers and that trade does not currently exist.
+Short MIC, AT, CTA Work with SATIH to secure Mozambique's participation in ongoing U.Sbased and regional trade fair opportunities Firms not well informed of SATIH support and GOM has lack of resource to subsidize/support trade fair participation Short SATIH nte grate AGOA as a value proposition for foreign nvestment promotion efforts Absence of light manufacturing industry to take advantage of AGOA benefits, no evident investment promotion materials/website that promotes Mozambique as an "export platform" for the U.S. market Medium APIEX, MIC Undertake analysis to boost pparel sector in order to take dvantage of AGOA and octentially attract foreign nvestment in the sector.
+Mozambique has exported apparel to thd.J.S. in the past however competitiveness factors, such as cos and delivery time were cited as problems by U.S. customers and that trade does not currently exist.
+However, 2 apparel companies did suggest they were reengaged with U.S. market clients.
+Interest in sourcing apparel form AGOA countries is clear as well as the growth of manufacturing sectors form countries that have focused on apparel sector for AGOA utilization.
+Medium MIC ingage with existing apparel ector representatives to oursue skills buildin g activities n order to increase ompetitiveness and lower oroduction costs for apparel produced in Mozambique.
+Apparel companies note lack of skills among sewing operators thus increasing the cost of goods rendering some apparel (those items without a high duty such as "basics") uncompetitive relative to other AGOA producers.
 Medium MIC